 Moreover, at least one of the spouses might come to regret the decision.
 They might go their separate ways.
 As should be clear, if two or a hundred or a thousand individuals come together to make the same decision jointly, it does not demonstrate that a collective was the unit that made the decision.
 Instead, it was many individuals each making their decision — rightly or wrongly — in the privacy of their own minds, and only then uniting or reuniting to stand together in their coinciding efforts.

 I have previously written of how the kin selection that occurred in the Stone Age and the majority of humanity’s history may have set a precedent for human beings having a social-collectivism-over-individualism mindset as the default.
-Still, that does not mitigate the reality that, at the most basic physiological and psychological level, the evaluation of various options, and the selection of one course of action among them, occurs in the privacy of each mind on its own.
+Still, that does not mitigate the reality that we have gone over.
+It does not mitigate the fact that, at the most basic physiological and psychological level, the evaluation of various options, and the selection of one course of action among them, occurs in the privacy of each mind on its own.

 Contractually-competent adult human beings arrive at their choices and act upon them as individuals.
 Individualism, not social collectivism, is the genuine interpretation of human nature at the descriptive (or “metaphysical”) level.
 Accordingly, for a political system of law to be just, it must recognize contractually competent adults as individuals.
 A citizen should be punished only for wrongdoing he chose as an individual to commit.
 Likewise, to the degree that a person built her fortune peacefully, the fortune-building was largely a result of her own choices as an individual.
 As I have explained here, that principle applies even in the situation of someone inheriting a large fortune.